Late Invoice Statistics You Should Know (2026)

 Some of the most common reasons clients fail to make timely payments include:

-However, if you want to know for sure what’s behind your client’s invoice late payment, you can always ask them directly.
+However, if you want to know for sure what’s behind your client’s late payment of the invoice, it’s best to always ask them directly.